PhysicsX/QTonRaspberryPi/README.md

 docker cp tmpbuild:/build.log ./build.log
 ```

-# Cross Development and Remtoe Debugging of Application with vscode
+# Cross Development and Remote Debugging of Application with vscode
 Now, you can build your application by simply adding your files to the project directory and running the command:

 ```bash